BONES OF THE LOWER LIMB

 • Structure:

-• Five bones forming the central segment of the foot
+• Five bones forming the central segment of your foot

 • Function: